-Winter is here and it’s time for pie!
-Stockport has some old school selling points that make it worth the short trip from central Manchester.
-On the gastronomical side of this is its gourmet handmade pie shop, Lord of the Pies.
+It’s time for pie!
+Stockport has some old-school selling points that make it worth the short trip from central Manchester.
+On the gastronomical side of this is its gourmet handmade pie paradise, Lord of the Pies.

-If this isn’t enough to coax you, the business is a regular winner at the annual and very serious British Pie Awards and holds the holy grail of five stars on Tripadvisor.
+If this isn’t enough to coax you, the business is a regular winner at the annual and very serious British Pie Awards.

 Lord of the Pies is the only place to stop for a first-rate pastry fix while exploring Stockport’s old market town atmosphere.
 To modest eaters and dieters, resistance is unacceptable – surrender to the pie.